MrBMueller/playsmf/README.md

     0x320..0x32b minor triad root C..B 2nd inversion

 ### Interrupt sequence flow transition syncronisation
-In order to guarantee smooth sequence flow transitions, interrupts are only taken at either jump points or certain defined midi events within the sequence.
-For example those can be metronome click NoteOn messages or specific controller or meta events.
-This approach makes syncronisation completely independent from fixed time signatures in terms of bars and beats and refers only to so called ***INT*** points - basically sequence points where interrupt transtions are allowed.
+In order to guarantee smooth song sequence flow transitions, interrupts are only taken at either jump marker positions or certain user-defined midi events such as metronome clicks, controller data, meta events, etc. within the song sequence.
+This approach decouples interrupt syncronisation completely from fixed time signatures or grids in terms of bars, beats, ticks and refers only to so called interrupt (***INT***) positions - basically song positions where interrupt transtions are allowed.

+Interrupts are controlled by command line parameter #9 (0x0ff = off, else enabled) using a similar event mask filter scheme as used for recording in the following binary/hexadecimal format:

+	binary format: 0b_0mmmmmmm_MMMMMMMM_e_vvvvvvv_VVVVVVVV
+	0mmmmmmm: data mask (7 bit)
+    FFFFFFFF: status mask (8 bit)
+    0vvvvvvv: data filter (7 bit)
+    VVVVVVVV: status filter (8 bit)
+    e: disable/enable event playing (0: use event only for interrupt sync w/o playing)

+example argument settings (hex values):
+- 0x00008000 - trigger on all events (used for regular smf playing)
+- 0x7fefa189 - trigger on NoteOn events from channel 9, key 0x21 (metronome klick - e.g. use for styles)

+Please note that interrupts are still triggered on Jump position markers even though the interrupt argument might be turned off (0x0ff).

 ### Special Jumps - return from interrupt (Jump-1/Jump-3)
 One specific jump type is ***return-from-interrupt***.
 Actually there are two basic types of sequences: "non-return" (e.g. ending in a infinite loop) or "return" ending with an "return-from-interrupt" jump.
 Return-type sequences terminate with an immediate jump back to the caller sequence bei either restarting the caller sequence from its interrupt entry point (Jump-1) or from the latest label playing when interrupted (Jump-3).